RobertLeisner/CodingBasics/doc/Automated_Tests/Automated_testing.md

 ### Add required test projects

-As a rule of thumb there should be one unit test project per productive project in a solution.
-A solution built with three layers (data, business and UI) should have three test projects: one unit test project per level.
+As a rule of thumb there should be one unit test project per solution.
+If integration tests are required they should be separated from unit test in a integration test project.
+So a solution will end up with at least one or maximum two test projects included.

 If your tests requires infrastructure dependencies like databases we speak normally not of unit tests but of integration tests.
 Integration tests should be separated from unit tests as they are normally more complex and running it automatically might much slower then unit tests.
 If you employ a CI / CD environment to automated testing, building and deploying software it may be helpful to tasks with other schedules for unit tests and integration tests.
 Think as a simple example for running unit tests on a daily base and integration tests only once on weekends.